simple-tracer/about/README.md

 Simple Tracer consists of five key components:

-1. Flamingo, the app for residents to check in to buildings.
+1. **Flamingo**, the app for residents to check in to buildings.
 Built with Ionic.

-2. Eagle, an API that manages checking in and out to allow for new solutions to be built.
+2. **Eagle**, an API that manages checking in and out to allow for new solutions to be built.
 Built with Express and Node.js.

-3. Hummingbird, a website that powers building registration and QR code generation.
+3. **Hummingbird**, a website that powers building registration and QR code generation.
 Built with HTML, CSS & JS.

-4. Hornbill, a web app for contact tracers to identify contacts and issue quarantine orders.
+4. **Hornbill**, a web app for contact tracers to identify contacts and issue quarantine orders.

-5. Parrot, a python script for creating admin users for Hornbill.
+5. **Parrot**, a python script for creating admin users for Hornbill.

 Collectively, all of these can deployed with just a few clicks by following the guide below.

-### 🚩Stage 1: Airtable
+### 🚩 Stage 1: Airtable

 We use Airtable for a database.
 You can learn more about Airtable [here](https://airtable.com).
 The free plan for Airtable is sufficient to demo this app, however to deploy this solution in production you will almost certainly need the Airtable Enterprise plan.
 You can learn more about it [here](https://airtable.com/enterprise).